Skip to content

 Vote at the meeting

-This year's AGM is taking place on 11 November 2023 at the STEAM Museum in Swindon.
-Members are welcome to join the meeting in person or virtually, but you'll need to register to attend before 11.59pm on 3 November 2023.
+Members are welcome to join the meeting in person or online but you'll need to register to attend in advance, which will open from September.

 Different types of vote

-However you choose to vote, there are three different types of vote you can use to have your say.
+There are three different types of vote you can choose from to have your say.

-You can cast a discretionary vote for the resolutions, but not in the Council elections.
-This means you're directing the proxy (chair of the AGM) to vote on the resolutions as they see fit.
+You can cast a discretionary vote for the resolutions, but not in the elections.
+This means you're directing the proxy (the Chair of the AGM) to vote on the resolutions as they see fit.
 You can do this by selecting the 'discretionary' box.

 More about voting